hanjinliu/cylindra/docs/lattice_params.md

 very well for microtubules, using the fact that clockwise appearance of tubulin molecules corresponds to the minus-to-plus direction.
 Theoretically, it should also work for other helical structures such as actin filament, but it's not guaranteed.

+!!! note

+    If the polarity is not inferred correctly, you can set it manually using the [`set_spline_props` method][cylindra.widgets.main.CylindraMainWidget.set_spline_props].

 ## Running CFT